< Back

 Methane Alert Response System (MARS)

-The Methane Alert and Response System (MARS) is the first global satellite observation system that detects, analyzes and communicates methane emission data.
+The Methane Alert and Response System (MARS) is the first global satellite observation system that detects, analyses and freely communicates methane emission data.

 Source: IMEO